Sushmanasu/Next-Generation-Sequencing/README.md

 •	Explanation:

-o	bwa index: Creates an index of the reference genome to allow efficient alignment. o	bwa mem: Aligns the sequencing reads to the reference genome and outputs a Sequence Alignment Map (SAM) file.
+	bwa index: Creates an index of the reference genome to allow efficient alignment. bwa mem: Aligns the sequencing reads to the reference genome and outputs a Sequence Alignment Map (SAM) file.
 ________________________________________
 Step 9: Convert, Sort, and Index the Alignment